kyohmizu/slides-deploy-aks/main.md

 ---
 ### Motivation

-- But I don't use kubernetes for work...
+- I don't use kubernetes for work...

 --

-- So, I tried to create the self-study project by myself
+- So, I tried to create the self-study project by myself!

 ---
 class: header-margin